Are you getting the infamous “Chrome didn’t shut down correctly” error message on your Chromebook?

 - Sending files to your own email

-Step 1: Connect your Chromebook to your local WiFi network.
+Step 1: Connect your device to your local WiFi network.

 Step 2: Get another device with Internet access.